LSE-NYU Research Seed Fund

 How to apply

-The Co-PIs should contact the LSE Global Research Partnerships & Alliances Manager (global@lse.ac.uk) and the NYU Office of Research Development and Partnerships (niazif01@nyu.edu) as soon as possible and no later than 4 weeks before the submission deadline to indicate their intent to apply.
-Please include the names and titles of individuals from LSE and NYU who will participate and a proposal title.
+The Co-PIs should contact the LSE Global Research Partnerships & Alliances Manager (global@lse.ac.uk) and the NYU Office of Research Development and Partnerships (niazif01@nyu.edu) as soon as possible and no later than Wednesday 15 April to indicate their intent to apply.
+Please include the names and titles of individuals from LSE and NYU who will participate and a proposal title and theme.
 In addition, please indicate if any staff costs will be included in the budget.

 Application